Monash-FIT3170/2025W2-Commitment/README.md

 - Share PRs via the `#pull-requests` Discord channel.
 - PRs must be **squashed and merged** to keep history clean.
 - A PR must be **reviewed and approved** before being merged into `main`.

+### How to run server

+- navigate to the server folder in terminal
+- run 'npm run dev'
+- server should be running at local host

+## How to create a .env file

+- .env file should be placed in the server folder
+- we need to create variables for the containers and an entry way to atlas
+- use the example_env_file to fill your new one, you should only need to change the ATLAS_MONOGO_URI with your own one.
+- Please text Janidu to get added to ATLAS, you will also need to add your i.p. address